kindone/cppproptest/README.md

 * Fully automated
 * Does not actually execute the code
   * Can find defects that are not in usual control paths
-  * Might lack precision in the outcomes because actual software context is not considered
+  * May lack precision in the outcomes because actual software context is not considered
 * Cannot deal with software-specific requirements
 * May raise false alarms
 * Highly depends on strength of its deduction engine